JAX on NVIDIA GPUs Part 1: Fundamentals and best practices

 Mature profiling tools (TensorBoard, Profiler)

-When to Choose JAX + GPU
+When to choose JAX + GPU

-• Research requiring custom gradients/transformations
+• Research requiring custom gradients/transformations (e.g., meta-learning, physics-informed neural networks)

-• Teams with functional programming experience
+• Teams with functional programming experience who value composable transformations

-When to Choose PyTorch + GPU
+When to choose PyTorch + GPU

 • Rapid prototyping and experimentation